By Stephen Burke. Last Updated 15th June 2023. If you’ve arrived at this page you’re likely looking for legal advice on medical negligence claims.

 - Write to us about your claim online

 - Or chat with us now using our live chat box, bottom right

 - Common medical negligence claims

 - Do I Need Evidence For Medical Negligence Claims?

 - What are the time limits for medical negligence claims?

-- Can you claim for medical negligence after 3 years?
+- Can you make medical negligence claims against the NHS?

 - What happens when medical negligence causes death?